brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_ic.rst

 This means that you

-* want to calculate the iron conductivity from the mean-square displacement function
+* want to calculate the ionic conductivity from the mean-square displacement function
 * the position data will be recorded every 5 steps
 * the maximum number of correlation steps is 200
 * you would like to compute only for the atom with type 0 in nep.txt and charge 1.